 In addition to the seminar, an extensive artistic programme was presented.
 The ISACS network launched an open call for artists to apply to present work.
-Over 115 applications were received from 6 continents.
-You can view the final Artistic Programme here.
+Over 115 applications were received from 6 continents, with a range of Irish and International artists included in the final Artistic Programme here.

 An artistic residency programme was developed in partnership with the Áras Éanna Arts Centre on Inis Oírr through an open call.
 The successful applicants were contemporary juggler duo: Kate Boschetti (Italy) and Liam Wilson (UK), who together stayed on Inis Oírr for a month creating and building a new site specific work for the island and with the place.
 They were joined by Andrea Galad who has created a documentary of their time there which will be released shortly.
-You can read about the residency opportunity here.
+Read more here.

-ISACS were overwhelmed by the incredible and powerful response from both the delegates, stakeholders, partners and the public who said:
+ISACS were overwhelmed by the incredible and powerful response to FRESH STREET from both the delegates, stakeholders, partners and the public who said:

 ‘Felt a real privilege to be there.’

 ‘The coming together of many delegates from across the EU and international countries to share ideas, research, views and art methods, at a time that we need to ever strongly work together.’

 ‘Unique and creative programme exploring the themes in an accessible and imaginative way.’